 Penn Faculty Pathways Program

-Participants: About 15 -20 Assistant Professors in STEM fields at the University of Pennsylvania for two or more years may apply, and 15-18 will be selected to participate.
+Participants: All Tenure and Clinician Educator track Assistant Professors in STEM fields who have been at the University of Pennsylvania for two or more years may apply, and 15-18 will be selected to participate.

-Time Commitment: Faculty in the program will attend a total of nine (approximately monthly) two-hour sessions on select Fridays between September and April.
-Six of these sessions will be from 12-2 pm (first and last sessions will be three hours) and spend about 2 hours per week intermittently on program-related activities.
+Time Commitment: Faculty in the program will attend a total of eight monthly sessions on select Fridays between September and April.
+Six of these sessions will be from 12-2:30 pm, and the first and last sessions will be extended until 3:00 pm.
+Participants will spend approximately 2 hours per week intermittently on program-related activities.

-Expected Outcomes: In our program thus far, many Penn faculty members have achieved transformational outcomes.
+Expected Outcomes: Among our program cohorts thus far, Penn Pathways Fellows have achieved transformational outcomes.
 They found empowerment, insight, knowledge, and skills for advancing their academic careers and clarifying their values and goals for their work and other parts of life.
-Participants this year can expect the same and will be asked to take part in an assessment to explore the extent to which our program has met participants’ personal and professional life.”
+As one participant summarized, “the program provided me the impetus to think deeply about the direction I wanted to take my personal and professional life.”
 Others felt the program provided them a “sense of belonging” and “more connected” to the Penn community.

 Program Contacts: Feel free to address any questions or concerns to any of the following Pathways team faculty and staff: